 - Name and DOB must match the Valid ID exactly or it will be considered INCOMPLETE.
 This includes last name suffix (Sr., Jr., III, etc.) – if the suffix is on the ID, it must be on your 329 Card and vice versa – if the suffix is NOT on your ID, it should NOT be on your 329 Card.

-- Incomplete application packets are returned ELECTRONICALLY for corrections.
+- Incomplete applications are returned ELECTRONICALLY for corrections.
 You will be notified via email if your application is incomplete.
 Using an invalid email address may result in delays.

 - be sure to provide complete AND accurate information

 - be sure your address (ESPECIALLY grow site address) – is 100% accurate and complete with